ensdomains/docs/ens-improvement-proposals/ensip-17-evmchain-reverse-resolution.md

 To determine the avatar URI for a specific EVM chain address, the client can follow the resolution process above until step 6) And then do the following

 1. Perform [Ethereum address avatar text record resolution](https://docs.ens.domains/ensip/12#ethereum-address) on the reverse node.
-2. If none is found, proceed to step 7), if no primary name is found, consider the avatar resolution a failure
+2. If none is found, proceed to step 7) in the [Primary name resolution process](#primary-name-resolution-process) above, if no primary name is found, consider the avatar resolution a failure.
 3. Perform [ENS name avatar text record resolution](https://docs.ens.domains/ensip/12#ens-name) on the ENS name.
-4. Complete the Reverse resolution process and consider the avatar found valid if the Primary name has been verified on step 12)

 ### Examples of valid L2 reverse resolution